ksonnet/ksonnet/docs/cli-reference/ks_pkg_install.md

 #   local nginx = import "incubator/nginx/nginx.libsonnet";
 ks pkg install incubator/nginx@master

+# Install a specific nginx version into the stage environment.
+# In a ksonnet source file, this can be referenced as:
+#   local nginx = import "incubator/nginx/nginx.libsonnet";
+ks pkg install --env stage incubator/nginx@40285d8a14f1ac5787e405e1023cf0c07f6aa28c

 ```

 ### Options

 ```
-  -h, --help          help for install
+      --env string    Environment to install package into (optional) -h, --help          help for install
       --name string   Name to give the dependency, to use within the ksonnet app
 ```